 Extracting the most from your favourite GT3 cars couldn’t be easier with Coach Dave Academy’s iRacing Setup Subscription.
 Updated every week with new setups for a wide variety of series, tracks and cars, that are all developed by professional iRacing drivers and engineers, our iRacing Setup Subscription allows you to focus purely on your on-track performance.
 And, with access to our free Coach Dave Delta app, installing them couldn’t be any easier.

 - Data packs

 - All crafted by professionals

-The strongest: Mercedes-AMG GT3 EVO
+A Good All-Rounder: Mercedes-AMG GT3 EVO

-The newest GT3 to the platform, this 2020 upgrade from the older Mercedes-AMG GT3 was a must-have when it first launched on the platform for 2022 Season 3.
+This 2020 upgrade from the older Mercedes-AMG GT3 was a must-have when it first launched on the platform for 2022 Season 3.
 It has since found its advantages reduced thanks to BoP, however, it is still a competitive choice and one which is much-loved on the sim.